NoroffFEU/development-platforms/2-mysql-caste-study.md

 ACID compliance

 - Atomicity - All or nothing.
 Transactions are treated as a unit where either all of the changes are made or none at all.
-- Consistency - Transactions are valid to rules of the db even if transactions fail.
+- Consistency - Transactions are valid to the rules of the DB even if transactions fail.
 - Isolation - Transactions are isolated to make sure they do affect each other.
-- Durability - committed transactions persists, even in the event of failure.
+- Durability - committed transactions persist, even in the event of failure.

-Non ACID compliant databases can potentially trade integrity for speed.
+Non-ACID-compliant databases can potentially trade integrity for speed.

 ## Strengths